Architect Brett Lowe explaining the site model in 2019

 The site, Block 6 Section 25, Ainslie, (Google map) has an area of 1090m2 and is located within an RZ1 Suburban Zone.
 The site is located in close proximity to the Macarthur Avenue and Ipima Street light rail stops on Northbourne Avenue and approximately 350m from bus services on Cowper Street.

-Will this development fit with the local neighbourhood?
+Does this development fit with the local neighbourhood?

 24 Angas Street Ainslie ACT

 The buildings are of a scale, massing and bulk which directly respond to the principles that underlie design for ageing in place, flexibility of occupation and living in a garden city.
-The proposal engenders a firm commitment to wellbeing in design.
+The development engenders a firm commitment to wellbeing in design.

 Density

-The proposal has a plot ratio of around 40% and three 2-bedroom residential units replace an existing three-bedroom house.
+The project has a plot ratio of around 40% and three 2-bedroom residential units replace an existing three-bedroom house.
 By comparison, in RZ1 a plot ratio of 50% is acceptable.
 In this design, the main house is 148m2 and each attached living unit is 100m2.
 It has 1 m2 of garden area for each 1 m2 of living unit - i.e. each 100 m2 dwelling has 100 m2 of garden.

 Is this a sustainable design?